Overview

 Unfortunately, they also come with technical debt.
 Most notably, many of these frameworks stray away from HTML5 standards compliance and are, too often, semantically incorrect.
 These frameworks also do not use the latest changes in CSS3.
 The use of classes is verbose and the class name terminology can also be non-intuitive sometimes.
 Many have not been updated to the latest CSS3 capabilities.

-But what is the realty?
+But what is the reality?
 The table below shows the usage statistics and market shares of CSS frameworks as of February 2026.
 It is interesting to note that Bootstrap is still the most popular framework.
-Despite the fact that Tailwind has gained a lot of traction, it only represents a small fraction of the market at 0.3% overall and at 1.6% of the CSS market share.
+Although Tailwind has gained a lot of traction, it only represents a small fraction of the market at 0.3% overall and at 1.6% of the CSS framework market share.
 Most interesting is that 4 out of 5 websites do not use any CSS framework, implying that they have been built with custom or in-house CSS.

 Graph of CSS framework usage statistics